In the world of SEO, user experience on websites has always been a factor, as has the time it takes for a site to load.

 I’d rather speed up my blog and attract traffic directly to my site than have users stay on Google.

-If you use StudioPress Sites or the Rainmaker Platform, your site will already load quickly.
+If you use a quality WordPress host like iThemes or WP Engine, your site will already load quickly.
 However, adding ad scripts, featured images, tracking codes, 301 redirects, etc. will slow down the loading of a site and increase demand on your server/hosting company.

 Here are six simple tips I recommend since we used them to dramatically speed up the Search Engine Journal (SEJ) load time — it’s at 1.8 seconds!